In this Gardener's HQ guide, we'll explore cultivating Epilobium plants in your garden, indoor spaces, and other settings.

 Epilobium are hardy and half hardy perennials that usually flower in the middle of summer.

-Due to being a very large genus of plants, plant sizes are very variable, though gardeners tend to like the smaller (10 to 20 cm) and larger (120 to 150 cm) varieties.
+Due to being a very large genus of plants, Epilobium plant sizes are very variable, though gardener's tend to have a preference for the smaller (10 to 20 cm / 4 to 8 inches) and larger (120 to 150 cm / 4 to 5 feet) varieties.

 Epilobium angustifolium - Fireweed / Rosebay Willowherb by wallygrom.